KnightCTF 2024 - Writeup

 Flag: KCTF{C:\Users\siam\Documents}

-Similar to Task 5, just take the path of the executable file.
+Use consoles plugin to find the path of the executable file.

 Malicious [Forensics]